 2. In Soil

-For this, do not prepare a new soil mixture for it, take the soil of any pot which already has a plant.
+- For this, do not prepare a new soil mixture for it, take the soil of any pot which already has a plant.

-Here also, you do not need to give water as the soil is wet.
+- Here also, you do not need to give water as the soil is wet.

 In both cases, give water when the outer layer of coco peat and soil is dry, otherwise, stems will get damaged due to overwatering.

+Roots will get developed in the next 45 days and after that, you can shift your cuttings to bigger size pots.
 At the time of shifting you need to make a fresh soil mixture as mentioned above, you cannot use the soil of old plants here.

 It was all about the JADE plant.